opnfv/vswitchperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

         **dstport** and l4 on/off switch **enabled**.
       * param **vlan**: A dictionary with vlan specific parameters, e.g. **priority**, **cfi**, **id** and vlan on/off switch **enabled**.
+      * param **scapy**: A dictionary with definition of the frame content for both traffic directions.
+The frame content is defined by a SCAPY notation.

     * param **tests**: Number of times the test is executed.
     * param **duration**: Duration of continuous test or per iteration duration